-Provide Parent Engagement Leadership Initiative to the school community.
+- Increase the availability and times that Parent Engagement Initiative is offered to the community.

-Schedule and Mandate Customer Service Training for Office Staff.
+- Schedule and Mandate

+Customer Service Training for Office Staff

-Schedule and Mandate Systems of Support training for all staff groups to increase awareness of support services available to students, families, and community.
+- Schedule and Mandate

+Systems of Support training for all staff groups to increase awareness of support services available to students, families, and community.